rdhr/CALiPPSO.jl/docs/src/index.md

 ```
 @article{...}
 ```
-If you already know how CALiPPSO works (or know the theory behind our paper), you can safely skip to [Using CALiPPSO](@ref) section, where we describe our code in some detail.
+If you already know how CALiPPSO works (or know the theory behind our paper), you can safely skip to [Basic usage](@ref) section, where we describe our code in some detail.
 Otherwise, the [Theory behind CALiPPSO](@ref) section provides the essentials to understand our method.

 ## Disclaimer